Basic of Microeconomics - a subject offered in English 330-ES1-1MIK1#E

 Assessment criteria

-The course Microeconomics Part 1 is completed based on a written final examination conducted during the winter examination session.
+Completion of the course Basic of Microeconomics is based on a written final examination held during the winter examination session.
 The exam includes both open-ended and closed-ended questions.
+Admission to the examination requires prior completion of the classes.
+Taking the exam without having passed the classes invalidates the exam result.

-Exercises – a graded credit is awarded based on the student’s activity during classes, the quality of homework assignments, and the results of the midterm test.
+Classes - a passing grade for the classes is awarded based on the assessment of the student’s class activity, homework assignments, and the results of the midterm test.

-Test results will be made available after being reviewed by the instructor.
+Test results will be made available after grading by the instructor.

 Bibliography